-Chickpea (Cicer arietinum L.) was grown under saline and nonsaline conditions in 20 cm diameter pots filled with 4 kg of Vertisol soil (Vertic Inceptisol) collected from the ICRISAT farm, mixed with farm manure at a rate of 50:1 (soil:manure, w/w), autoclaved, sieved and sun dried.
-The soil [pH 8.1, CEC/clay ratio = 0.8 and an electrical conductivity = 0.10 dS m $^{-1}$ in saturated paste extract (ECe) (El Swaify et al., 1985)] was fertilized with di-ammonium phosphate and muriate of potash, at a rate of 0.3 g and 0.2 g per kg soil, well mixed with the soil before filling the pots.
+Chickpea (Cicer arietinum L.) was grown under saline and non-saline conditions in 20 cm diameter pots filled with 4 kg of Vertisol soil (Vertic Inceptisol) collected from the ICRISAT farm, mixed with farm manure at a rate of 50:1 (soil:manure, W/W), autoclaved, sieved and sun dried.
+The soil [pH 8.1, CEC/clay ratio = 0.8 and an electrical conductivity = 0.10 dS m^{-1} in saturated paste extract (ECe) (El Swaify et al., 1985)], was fertilized with di-ammonium phosphate and muriate of potash, at a rate of 0.3 g and 0.2 g per kg soil, well mixed with the soil before filling the pots.
 Soil was inoculated with standard chickpea rhizobium inoculum at the time of sowing.

-Three experiments were carried out between November and March at ICRISAT headquarters (Patancheru, AP, India, Latitude: 17°31'53 N, Longitude: 78° 15' 54 E), two outdoors (Experiments 1 and 2) and one in a greenhouse (Experiment 3).
+Three experiments were carried out between November and March at ICRISAT headquarters (Patancheru, AP, India, Latitude: 17° 31' 53 N, Longitude: 78° 15' 54 E), two outdoors (Experiment 1 and 2) and one in a greenhouse (Experiment 3).
 The average maximum temperatures ranged between 25.3 and 36.8 °C and minimum temperatures between 8.4 and 22.0 °C outdoors.
-The average maximum temperatures ranged between 29.7 and 32.6 $^{\circ}$ C and minimum temperatures between 15.4 and 16.1 $^{\circ}$ C in the greenhouse.
+The average maximum temperatures ranged between 29.7 and 32.6 °C and minimum temperatures between 15.4 and 16.1 °C in the greenhouse.
 Four seeds were planted in each pot.
-These were thinned to two plants per pot at 3 weeks after sowing.
+These were thinned to two plants per pot at three weeks after sowing.

-Three treatments were used: a non-saline control (C), a salt treatment applied at the time of sowing (SS), and a salt treatment applied at the beginning of flowering (SF), therefore applied at different dates depending on genotype.
-The two salt treatment s were equivalent and corresponded to a salt application in the irrigation water in sufficient quantity to wet the Vertisol to field capacity (1 L per 4 kg pot) and result in the equivalent of 80 mM NaCl in the solution (1.17 g NaCl kg-1 soil).
+Three treatments were used: A non-saline control (C), a salt treatment applied at the time of sowing (SS), and a salt treatment applied at the beginning of flowering (SF), therefore applied at different dates depending on genotype.
+The two salt treatments were equivalent and corresponded to a salt application in the irrigation water in sufficient quantity to wet the Vertisol to field capacity (1L per 4 kg pot) and result in the equivalent of 80 mM NaCl in the solution solution (1.17 g NaCl kg-1 soil).
 The salt was applied in split applications.
-In SS, half the dose was applied at sowing by wetting the soil with 1 L of 40 mM NaCl solution, while the second dose was applied 1 week after sowing by adding 400 mL of 100 mM NaCl.
+In SS, half the dose was applied at sowing by wetting the soil with 1 L of 40 mM NaCl solution, while the second dose was applied one week after sowing by adding 400 mL of 100 mM NaCl.
 In SF, half the dose was applied when all plants of a given pair of lines had started flowering, by flushing the pots with 1 L of 40 mM NaCl, and then the following day flushing again with 1 L of 80 mM NaCl.
-At each time, the non-saline control pots were also flushed with 1 L of water containing no salt.
-Lines ICC1431 and ICC6263 mistakenly received an additional L of 40 mM NaCl solution in the SF treatment, likely explaining their higher shoot, pod and seed mass decrease than the other lines.
+At each time, the non-saline control pots were also flushed with 1 L of 40 mM NaCl solution in the SF treatment, likely explaining their higher shoot, pod and seed mass decrease than the other lines.
 Therefore, up to flowering time, the plants of the SF treatment and the C treatment were treated the same way.
 After salt application in the SS and SF treatments, pots were watered with tap water containing no significant amount of NaCl, and maintained close to field capacity (determined gravimetrically) to avoid an increase in salt concentration in the soil solution, but also to avoid leaching of the salt.